OneNoteDev/WebClipper/README.md

 2. Enable developer mode (bottom left toggle)
 3. Restart edge
 4. Click on top right "...", then Extensions
-5. Click on load extension and select the target\edge\OneNoteWebClipper\edgeextension\manifest\extension
+5. Click on "Load unpacked" and select the target\edge\OneNoteWebClipper\edgeextension\manifest\extension
 6. On subsequent builds, you need to go through steps (4) and (5) again

 ### 5. Looking at console output